ddttom/AI-Web-Browser/README.md

 ## Architecture

-Web follows MVVM architecture with SwiftUI and Combine:
+Web follows MVVM architecture with SwiftUI and Combine.
+For detailed architecture documentation, see [Architecture.md](docs/Architecture.md).

 ```
 Web/